apache/tvm/docs/dev/pytest_target_parametrization.rst

 Summary
 -------

+For any supported runtime, TVM should should produce numerically correct results.
+Therefore, when writing unit tests that validate the numeric output, these unit tests should be run on all supported runtimes.
+Since this is a very common use case, TVM has helper functions to parametrize unit tests such that they will run on all targets that are enabled and have a compatible device.

 A single python function in the test suite can expand to several parametrized unit tests, each of which tests a single target device.
 In order for a test to be run, all of the following must be true.